Mohrpheus78/Citrix/README.md

-Usefull scripts for Citrix environments
+Useful scripts for Citrix environments